404-Repo/404-gen-unity-plugin/README.md

 ### Generating
 1. Go to **Window > 404-GEN 3D Generator** to open the generation window
 2. Type your prompt and click Generate.
 Each generation should take **20 to 30 seconds**

+### Prompts
+A prompt is a short text phrase that 404—GEN interprets to create a 3D Gaussian Splat.
+In this section, we’ll explore how to craft clear and effective prompts, along with tips to refine your input for the best results.
+Describe a single element or object, rather than an entire scene.
+A good rule of thumb is something you can look in toward, rather than out toward, regardless of size.
+"Sky" wouldn't work, but "planet" would.
+Try to be specific but not overly verbose.
+Prompts between 2 and 12 words in length tend to produce the best results.
+You can experiment with keywords for specific styles or materials.
+A few examples are:
+  - Anime
+  - Chibi
+  - Clay
+  - Cute
+  - Oil Pastel
+  - Papercraft
+  - Psychedelic
+  - Voxel

 > [!NOTE]
 > If the network is busy, the operation will automatically be canceled after 1 minute.
 Try again